howellx/derm_audit/README.md

   - Locate the `protoc.exe` file.
   - Add the path to the directory containing `protoc.exe` file to your system PATH environment variable.

 Much of these instructions will be different on a Linux or Mac environment.
+For the SCC, it was not necessary to install `wget` and `protoc` as it was already there.

 #### Scripts
 ___